 To help me find a top-tier manufacturer, I devised a list of 30 questions concerning standards of excellence that led my husband and I to the company referenced in the Landmark Study below.
 It’s the only one that we trust for nutritional supplementation.

-There’s only one natural nutrition company that can claim a 20-year clinical landmark study on its consumers that verifies from blood samples that its supplement users retained normal levels of blood pressure, HDL cholesterol, triglycerides, C-reactive protein and homocysteine.
+There’s only one natural nutrition company (the Shaklee Corporation) that can claim a 20-year clinical landmark study on its consumers that verifies from blood samples that its supplement users retained normal levels of blood pressure, HDL cholesterol, triglycerides, C-reactive protein and homocysteine.

 The 2006 study was conducted during the 50th anniversary year of the company's founding, in collaboration with researchers from the U.C.
 Berkeley School of Public Health, comparing people who took either no supplements or other brands of multivitamins.
-For details, go to: The Landmark Study
+For details, go to: landmarkstudy.com

-This same company designed natural products targeted as remedies for people with rheumatoid arthritis symptoms or symptoms of other types of arthritis and pain disorders.
+This industry-leading dietary supplement company has scientifically designed natural products targeted as remedies for people with rheumatoid arthritis symptoms or symptoms of other types of arthritis and pain disorders.
 As osteoarthritis sufferers, we’ve been very happy with their ability to relieve our arthritis symptoms.

 While rheumatoid arthritis is an entirely different subject, your rheumatologist may feel the same ingredients in one or more of these six natural supplements may improve your flexibility of motion, swelling and stiffness while fighting RA inflammation.